 Parties and clubs: Black Pride Vogue Ball, The Boi Zone, Bollox, Cha Cha Boudoir, Grind Girls, Homoelectric, House of Suarez Vogue Ball, Mother’s Ruin, House of Ghetto.

-Festivals: arts festival Trans Vegas (summer 2021); epic electronic music festival Homobloc (2021 date TBC); LGBT+ writing and performance festival OutStageUs (2021 date TBC); BAME dance, theatre and live performance festival Black Gold Arts (2021 date TBC); queer arts festival Turn On Fest (18-31 January 2021).
+Festivals: arts festival Trans Vegas (summer 2021); epic electronic music festival Homobloc (6 November 2021); LGBT+ writing and performance festival OutStageUs (2021 date TBC); BAME dance, theatre, and live performance festival Black Gold Arts (2021 date TBC); queer arts festival Turn On Fest (2022 date TBC).

 Places of interest: the Transgender Remembrance Memorial, The Beacon of Hope (HIV/AIDs memorial) and the Alan Turing Memorial are all in Sackville Gardens.